CivicActions/guidebook/docs/03-policies/benefits.md

 - ST/LT disability
 - 401k: (100% match up to 6% match)

-Coming soon: Mental Health Benefits, and project referral bonus
+**These benefits are prorated for anyone working fewer than 40 hours a week*

-**This benefit is prorated for anyone working fewer than 40 hours a week*
+Coming soon: mental health resources

-If you have any questions contact Sofia
+If you have any questions, contact Sofia.